ctfs/write-ups-2016/ekoparty-ctf-2016/fbi/secure-upload-hidden-service-200/README.md

 # EKOPARTY CTF 2016 : secure-upload-hidden-service-200

 **Category:** FBI
-**Points:**
+**Points:** 200
 **Solves:**
 **Description:**

-> This will not be a so secure hidden service, please find the real IP behind the service and use EKO{IP} as the answer.  ftp ekoftpitv7ifjqrh.onion
+> This will not be a so secure hidden service, please find the real IP behind the service and use EKO{IP} as the answer.
+> `ftp ekoftpitv7ifjqrh.onion`

 ## Write-up